-The engines used in Centurion boats are not manufactured or warranted by Centurion.
-They are supplied to Centurion by Pleasurecraft Marine Engine Company ("PCM"), which offers a separate warranty to owners2047of five (5) years from the date of the original retail purchase of the boat or the initial use of the boat, which-ever first occurs, for the engine and power train.
-Centurion provides no independent warranty with regard to the engine and transmission; however, the owner may contact Centurion to obtain contact information for making claims or inquiries under the applicable engine manufacturer's warranty.
+Supreme provides no independent warranty with regard to the engine and transmission; however, the owner may contact Supreme to obtain contact information for making claims or inquiries under the applicable engine manufacturer's warranty.
 Owner should refer to Pleasurecraft Marine Engine Company Owner's Manual and warranty documents for further information on terms and conditions of the engine/power train warranty.

-• Trailer and Trailer Component Parts:
+Trailer and Trailer Component Parts:

-Trailer and trailer component parts are not manufactured or warranted by Centurion.
-These components and parts are supplied by Extreme Custom Trailers of Rialto, CA. Centurion offers no independent war-ranty with regard to the trailer and trailer component parts; however, the owner may contact Centurion to obtain contact information for making claims or inquiries under the applicable trailer and trailer component parts manufacturer's warranty.
+Trailer and trailer component parts are not manufactured or warranted by Supreme.
+These components and parts are supplied by Extreme Custom Trailers of Rialto, CA. For a period of 5 years from the date of SELLER'S delivery of the TRAILER Supreme offers no independent warranty with regard to the trailer and trailer component parts; however, the owner may contact Supreme to obtain contact information for making claims or inquiries under the applicable trailer and trailer component parts manufacturer's warranty.
 For trailer warranty details, owner should refer to and rely upon the Trailer Owner's Manual and warranty documentation.